A. Registration Procedure

 - A rider may request a 2-minute grace period for minor repairs at any time prior to or during display of the 2 Card.
 Once the 1 Card is displayed, no additional time will be given.
 Only one grace period will be given per moto.
 Grace periods will not be given to clean equipment or for cosmetic purposes.

-D. RACE PROCEDURE:
+D. RACE PROCEDURE

 - Each class will have a three-moto format.
 Overall results will be tabulated based on all three motos.

 - Moto Finish.
-In order to receive a numeric finish position in a moto, a rider must complete at least one-half the laps of the leader and take the checkered flag.
+In order to receive a numeric finish position in a moto, a rider must complete at least one-half of the laps of the leader and take the checkered flag.
 A rider who fails to report to staging will receive a “DNS” (Did Not Start).
 A DNS results in moto points equal to the total number of riders in the class, plus 30 points.
 In all other instances, the rider will be considered a “DNF” (Did Not Finish).
 A DNF results in moto points equal to the total number of riders in the class, but never less than 20 points.

 - The Flags.

-• Blue Flag = indicates a rider is about to be lapped.
+• Blue Flag.Indicates a rider is about to be lapped.
 Lapped riders should hold their line and not interfere with the progress of the faster rider(s).
 A Blue Flag can be given anywhere along the racecourse.

 - A rider leaving the course may continue the race by properly re-entering the course at the closest point to where the rider left the course, without gaining an advantage.
-If a rider leaves the course for any reason, he must immediately slow downto a safe speed so as not to endanger life or limb of other riders, crew members, officials or the public.
+If a rider leaves the course for any reason, they must immediately slow downto a safe speed so as not to endanger life or limb of other riders, crew members, officials or the public.
 It will be the responsibility of the Race Director or his designee to determine whether the rider gained an advantage upon re-entry or failed to slow down after leaving the course.
 A rider may be determined to have gained an advantage without gaining a position.